PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   NDHWC is a hard boundary.
 A new scope is therefore constructed only for the immediately adjacent NDHWC and cost-volume runners, and ends before the raw convolution-affine optimizer.
 Both runners preserve standalone behavior.
+- After that convolution-affine boundary, axis-3 constant-Concat, Dequantize/Concat/Quantize, LayerNorm-statistics, and generic transpose cleanup form one independently audited four-runner scope.
+Each runner either already accepted a scope or now exposes the same optional standalone-compatible argument; the scope ends before the conditional raw elementwise-roundtrip optimizer.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.